Waxing. Issue XXIX. Fall 2023. “Bonneville,” “Pando Aspen Clone,” “Metamorphosis of the Pale Tussock on a Plum Tree Branch.”

 chasing the sun, opening boxes, looking back.

-He was off on one of those promises again,
+While Odysseus was off on one of those promises, we were sure

-Inside became outside, so animals wandered in following moths following light.
+Inside became outside.
+Animals wandered in following moths following light.

 We thought of lion summertime, speckled deer, antsy rabbits,